sudhirkhanger/FrequentlyUsedADBCommands/README.md

 	adb -d forward tcp:5601 tcp:5601 //when connected with one device via usb adb -s 192.168.1.33:5555 forward tcp:5601 tcp:5601 //when you want to connect with a specific device

+## Push an apk to the device

+	adb install my-app.apk
+	adb -s emulator-5554 my-app.apk